T1taniumF0rge-Industries-Inc/Software/MinecraftSoft/1.21.4/Server Downloads/README.md

 `java -Xmx1024M -Xms1024M -jar minecraft_server.1.21.4.jar`

-*To control the amount of RAM to allocate to your server, change the "-Xms" settings **by using binary megabytes!***
+*To control the amount of RAM to allocate to your server, change both the "-Xms" settings **by using binary megabytes!***

+`java -Xmx9216 -Xms9216 -jar minecraft_server.1.21.4.jar`

 You can convert GB into MB by multipliying your gigabytes by 1024.
 The result will be the amount of binary megabytes.
 Here is an example from 1GB to 10GB:
 | Gigabytes (GB)| Binary Megabytes (MB)|
 | --------- | ------------ |